The Employee Experience: Vital to Enhancing Organizational Workflow

 The real challenge now lies in how — and how quickly — organizations can reshape the employee experience in their organization to make it a priority.
 By providing the services needed to foster community and reduce friction in the workplace, organizations will win the war for talent and position themselves for success today and in the future.

-By Ken Neal, Canon Business Process Services
+By Press Contact, Canon Business Process Services

 Published in Workflow Magazine, guest blog column, December 2019